Adarsh321123/Jetpack-Joyride/README.md

 - Adding power ups to the game.
 We will be adding the basic powerup to disable all the obstacles for a specific amount of time.
 Implement the framework for the powerups to activate it using collision_handlers centrally.
 Additionally, add powerup to generate more coins for the given time frame of powerup.
 (Dhruv)
     - This can also depend on the difficulty of game
     - So harder difficulties might mean the power up lasts for less time.
-- Implementation of custom sound effects and background music.
-(Adarsh)
+- Add achievements of the player (Adarsh)
-    - Have a sound effect with hitting the coins
+    - Implement persistent file storage, so the file should be saved even if the server is closed
-    - Have a sound effect for hitting the obstacles like zappers, lasers, and rockets
+    - Use the event structure from Priority 3 to communicate that an event happened and act on it in the function pointer that the achievements use
-    - We can use background music for the game
+    - Show the achievements in the setting menu
 - Additional Powerups (Rayhan)
     - Gravity swap: Power-up that can switch gravity of Jetpack character
     - Add a magnet powerup to the game and associate a gravitational force with all the coin objects relative to the coin powerup collected.
 Attribute time period for the existence of the magnetic powerup in the game.